Author(s): Feinstein, Laura; DeCillis, M. Daniel; Harris, Laurie

 Release Date: April 28, 2016 | Last Updated Date: May 9, 2016

 The Maker Movement is rapidly growing at educational institutions around the world and across age and employment levels, from kindergarten to mid- and late-career.
 “Making” offers complementary learning environments to the traditional classroom and helps participants develop skills that differ from those developed in traditional student projects and learn-by-doing classes.
-The spaces housing these activities are called makerspaces, also sometimes referred to as hackerspaces, hacker labs or fab labs.
+The spaces housing thee activities are called makerspaces, also sometimes referred to as hackerspaces, hacker labs, or fab labs.
 Broadly, they are all interdisciplinary, participatory, peer-supported learning environments where people can design and invent among a community of other makers.
+Yet, there is great variation in the capabilities and foci of makerspaces, ranging from traditional crafts such as woodworking to the use of digital technologies such as 3D printers and laser cutters.